 Historically, people with mental health disorders have been blamed for their conditions, and all of the responsibility for change has been placed on their shoulders.
-This burden of blame tends to be counterproductive when it comes to making positive change.
+This burden of blame tends to be counterproductive when making positive changes.

-People who feel guilt for their perceived inadequacies can have a hard time finding the inspiration to do better.
-Similarly, attempts to blame others for our problems does little to improve our own circumstances.
+People who feel guilt for their perceived inadequacies can have difficulty finding the inspiration to do better.
+Similarly, blaming others for our problems does little to improve our circumstances.

-To alleviate this hindrance of blame in personal growth, DBT therapy works to develop a foundation where a person can begin to separate the things that can be controlled, and those which cannot.
+To alleviate this hindrance of blame in personal growth, DBT therapy develops a foundation where a person can begin to separate the things that can be controlled and those that cannot.

 The process of distinguishing the difference is known as Radical Acceptance.
 With Radical Acceptance, we learn to accept ourselves and our lives for how they are.
 We also recognize the areas of our lives that we have the ability to change for the better.

 The development of healthy personal boundaries is ongoing work within DBT treatment.
-Human beings are social creatures, which means that we rely on our connections with others to survive.
+Human beings are social creatures, meaning we rely on our connections with others to survive.

 For those with mental health disorders, it is often the case that the healthy lines between self and others have been blurred.

-Learning to establish social boundaries that protect ourselves from becoming overly vulnerable while also practicing discretion in regard to whom we allow into our intimate circle creates the conditions for establishing and nurturing healthy relationships.
+Establishing social boundaries that protect ourselves from becoming overly vulnerable while also practicing discretion regarding whom we allow into our intimate circle creates the conditions for establishing and nurturing healthy relationships.

-As previously noted, the clients that Dr. Linehan worked with had a hard time accepting rational information without resorting to an emotional reaction.
-As human beings are both rational and emotional creatures, the need to balance these two motivators became apparent.
+As previously noted, the clients that Dr. Linehan worked with had difficulty accepting rational information without reacting emotionally.
+Human beings are both rational and emotional creatures, so the need to balance these two motivators became apparent.

 Rather than seeking to deny or prefer one attribute over the other, a person with Wise Mind learns to accept both the rational and the emotional as reality.
-Then, the task is to decide on a balanced approach to the situation at hand.
+Then, the task is to decide on a balanced approach to the situation.

-While the definitions of what mindfulness consists of can vary, it is generally considered to be an adaptation of Eastern practices of meditation.
+While the definitions of what mindfulness consists of can vary, it is generally considered an adaptation of Eastern meditation practices.
 Rather than it requiring that practitioners seclude themselves and maintain a contortionist pose, however, mindfulness is practiced on the fly.

 Structure of Dialectical Behavioral Therapy

-Due to the extensive training involved with restructuring perspectives in order to adopt DBT interventions, the therapy is intense.
-Participants are typically signed on for a year of treatment, or longer.
+Due to the extensive training involved with restructuring perspectives to adopt DBT interventions, the therapy is intense.
+Participants are typically signed on for a year of treatment or longer.
 Sessions involve group therapy, individual therapy, peer meetings, and phone coaching.

-There is also a heavy dose of homework involved, by which a person will learn to apply the skills learned during sessions to real-world scenarios.
+There is also a heavy dose of homework, by which a person will learn to apply the skills learned during sessions to real-world scenarios.

-Initial interview for acceptance into a DBT program will assess a person’s level of commitment to the process.
-An individual who is not willing to commit a significant portion of time and energy to therapy and homework is not likely to continue with the program or reap the benefits.
+An initial interview for acceptance into a DBT program will assess a person’s level of commitment to the process.
+An individual unwilling to commit a significant portion of time and energy to therapy and homework is not likely to continue with the program or reap the benefits.

 Once accepted into the cohort, a safety contract is established.
 With this contract, the participant agrees to put aside any actions of self-harm or suicidal intent while in the program.

-Official DBT is only delivered by those who have undergone the specific training and certification which has been developed and approved by Dr. Linehan, herself.
+Official DBT is only delivered by those who have undergone the specific training and certification developed and approved by Dr. Linehan herself.

-Due to the practical and effective approaches which are contained within the model, however, many clinicians employ pieces of DBT treatment when interacting with clients outside of the official program.
+Due to the practical and effective approaches within the model, however, many clinicians employ pieces of DBT treatment when interacting with clients outside the official program.

-Clinicians who use techniques which have been recognized as being a proprietary part of DBT treatment are able to preface the adoption by identifying that they are teaching DBT-like skills to their clients.
+Clinicians who use techniques recognized as a proprietary part of DBT treatment can preface the adoption by identifying that they are teaching DBT-like skills to their clients.